Vanille-N/abelian_sandpile/README.md

 - compile and run with cargo: `cargo run --release` (`release` mode is recommended since the time lost optimizing is easily compensated during the execution, see NOTE #1)
 - open the resulting `.avi` video

+The front page of [LifeWiki](https://www.conwaylife.com/wiki) contains a collection of patterns.
+It is recommended to download the archive and extract it into `data/*` or `data/patterns/*`.
+This will give you access to 15.6MB of patterns, of which 1446 *.cells are readable by this project and 2381 *.rle soon will be.

 ## Work in progress and future improvements